How to Make Sea Glass Bottles for a Coastal Tablescape

 Select your Sea Glass Paint Colors

-A trip to Hobby Lobby for 2 colors of Krylon Sea Glass Spray Paint in Sea Foam and Aqua and I was ready to turn clear glass into sea glass.
+I made a trip to Hobby Lobby for two colors of sea glass spray paint.
+Krylon Sea Foam and Aqua are the perfect colors to turn clear glass into sea glass.

 Before I used the wonderful Home Right Spray Tents, I made a DIY spray box by taping heavy cardboard packaging together.
 Talking about “jerry-rigged”, but it worked.
 I took my spray box outside to the garage and placed one bottle at a time in the “spray box” and sprayed until all sides were lightly coated.